Jin dynasty (1115–1234): Relationship to the Jurchens

 The later Qing dynasty, ruled by Manchu descendants of the Jurchens, made efforts to solidify Balhae as part of their ancestral background.
-In 1778, the Qianlong Emperor reviewed various history books and commissioned a new comprehensive history of the Manchus, the Researches on Manchu Origins.
-Part of this endeavor was to create a new imperial history of Manchus that was glorious in its own right and not a frontier imitation of Chinese civilization.
-This new history placed their Jin ancestors, the Jin imperial clan, among the population of the Mohe, who lived in the Changbai Mountains and along the Amur.
+In 1778, the Qianlong Emperor reviewed commissioned a new comprehensive history of the Manchus, the Researches on Manchu Origins.
+Part of this endeavor was to create a new imperial history of Manchus that placed their Jin ancestors, the Jin imperial clan, among the population of the Mohe, who lived in the Changbai Mountains and along the Amur.
 Qianlong repeatedly made references to the Balhae as the origin of various organizational features such as the use of "the five-capitals, a writing system, and a leadership hierarchy that he believed was evident in early Qing history and still in use among Northeastern peoples."

 Archaeological materials from the Anan'evskoe site also support the existence of ancestral relations between the Jurchens and Balhae people.
 Several South Korean scholars suggest that after Balhae's destruction in 926, its population was divided into two groups.
 Influential Balhae families were sent to the inner part of the Liao dynasty and were referred to as Balhae people while those who remained under indirect management were called Jurchen.
 Soviet and Russian scholars agree that there were hereditary relationships between the Mohe and Jurchen and that the Balhae population certainly contributed culturally to the ethnogenesis of the Jurchen.
 However, some differences remain between the two populations.
 The Balhae refugee population was received well in the Korean kingdom of Goryeo while they had a combative relationship with the Jurchens.
 In diplomatic communications with the Song dynasty, Goryeo referred to the Jurchens as greedy liars and other insulting names.
 The Jurchens likewise described Goryeo people as enemies and often came into military conflict with them.
 The Jurchen and Balhae people also differed in their level of technological and societal sophistication.
 Chinese sources describe the Jurchens as lacking law, governors, kings, or dignitaries.
 Prior to the reign of Wanyan Wugunai (1021–1074) in the early 11th century, the Jurchens could not produce iron armor and had to trade for it from other tribes.